PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Require one or more conditions:
   - Require MFA
   - Require a device to be marked as compliant
-  - Require hybrid AAD joiend device
+  - Require hybrid AAD joined device
   - Require approved client app
   - Require app protection policy
   - Require password change
 - Control user access based on session controls to enable limited experiences within specific cloud applications.
-Example: Conditional Access App Control uses signals from Microsoft Defender for Cloud Apps to block the download, cut, copy, and print capabilities for senstive documents or to require labeling of sensitive files.
+Example: Conditional Access App Control uses signals from Microsoft Defender for Cloud Apps to block the download, cut, copy, and print capabilities for sensitive documents or to require labeling of sensitive files.

 ## AAD Roles and RBAC